-Yorkshire Bank Loans offers personal loans between £1,000 and £35,000 with a repayment period of up to seven years.
+Yorkshire Bank Loans is part of Yorkshire Bank.
 The company was founded in 1859 and is a trading name of Clydesdale Bank.

 Loan interest and other charges – Government guidelines

 There was legislation introduced by the Financial Conduct Authority which included price caps to protect borrowers.
 These price caps include: